philipwalton/solved-by-flexbox/demos/grids.md

 ---
 template: default.html
 title: Better, Simpler Grid Systems
+excerpt: Flexbox gives us most of the features we want from a grid system out of the box.
+And sizing and alignment are just one or two properties away.
 ---

 Most grid systems today use one of two layout methods: `float` or `inline-block`.
 But neither of these methods were really intended to be used for layout and as a result have pretty significant problems and limitations.